Team-NiMO/NiMo-Perception_v2/README.md

 There is also an argument in the [configuration file](/config/default.yaml) called `save_images`.
 This saves the image captured with the masks from the model with the feature points overlayed on top to the folder [outupt](/output).

+If only the mask appears without the feature points, this means that the object was detected by the model, but filtered out as a false detection.

 <img src="https://github.com/Team-NiMO/NiMo-Perception_v2/blob/main/docs/visualization.png" width="650">

 If this folder is not already created, you may have to create it for images to save.